 2011 Supercross Award

+In the spirit of strength and survival, Michaels is donating thousands of dollars of his own money as an award to a deserving AMA Supercross rider.
 The award will be presented to the motorcycle rider who battles through the most adversity either on or off the SX track throughout the 2011 Monster Energy Supercross season.

 Bret Michaels kick-started the 2011 Monster Energy AMA Supercross season by creating the "Rock Hard-Ride Hard Award" which got underway this evening in Anaheim California.
 Michaels will personally present the winner with the award at the Supercross season finale at Sam Boyd Stadium in Las Vegas on May 7.
 The motorcycle racing award honors the hardest charging, comeback Supercross rider who ultimately proves to push the limits in a quest towards winning the Monster Energy Supercross championship.In conjunction with Monster Energy Supercross – which includes broadcasts on SPEED TV and CBS Sports – the "Rock Hard-Ride Hard" Award winner will be determined by a combination of votes from SX race fans and a rider’s position in the points standings.
 SPEED and CBS Sports supercross play-by-play broadcaster Ralph Sheheen had some thoughts on the new 2011 Supercross award.Ralph Sheheen

 says: "Bret and I have been friends for quite some time, not only does he know how to rock an audience but he can rip off a killer lap time on a dirt bike," exclaimes Sheheen.
 "He is a true motorcycle enthusiast who has a real passion for supercross, which is why this award is a perfect fit for Bret and the sport."
 Bret Michaels